PrestaShop/prestashop.github.io/news/_posts/2017-11-29-make-back-office-modules-great-again.md

 ![PrestaShop Hooks Debugger section](/assets/images/2017/11/hooks_debugger_section.png)

-At first look, in every modern page you can know which and how many times hooks have been called.
+At first glance, in every modern page you can know which and how many times hooks have been called.
 If you access the section panel, you have access to many additional information:

 * modules and hooks arguments
 * called and uncalled (but available) hooks